dave2k77/lrdbenchmark/docs/quickstart.rst

 Integration note: HPFracc
 -------------------------

 An updated HPFracc API is available; see `documentation_summaries/PROJECT_CLEANUP_SUMMARY.md` for the current reference and adapt example code accordingly.
-The integration is optional and not required for core LRDBenchmark usage.
+The integration is optional and not required for core lrdbenchmark usage.

 Visualization
 -------------